InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 Within the "analyses" folder exists the following:

 * a_new_analysis_template: templated set of files needed for a new analysis
-* data_cleaning_scripts: includes coding from previous analyses for reference
+* project_files: includes coding from additional analyses for reference
 * projects: contains a tutorial project and is a recommended location for future projects
+* samples: contains sample plots generated throughout the analysis framework

 ### New project template